bluesoft/bluesoft-stream-processor/README.md

 ## Typed instruction

-You can have an instruction that only handle a especific type.
+You can have an instruction that only handles a especific type.
 Other types will pass throught to next instruction.

 ```java